AU-Master-Thesis/thesis/journal/main.typ

   - Tried compiling examples from #gbpplanner.code but faced issues with missing X11 headers, even though they were installed on my system.
 ]
+#jens[
+  At Beumer \
+  - Starting with a meeting all three (Kristoffer, Jens, Jonas)
+  - Read papers:
+    - #gbp-visual-introduction.paper @gbp-visual-introduction
+    - #gbpplanner.paper @gbpplanner

+  - Successful compilation and run of examples from #gbpplanner.code.
+    - Successfully created custom environment to attempt to highlight weaknesses of the current implementation.
+]

 #day(datetime(day: 30, month: 01, year: 2024))